 Vancouver Association for Survivors of Torture (VAST)

-VAST provides services such as trauma counselling, and psychosocial education to help refugees in their settlement process.
+Provides services such as trauma counselling, and psychosocial education to help refugees in their settlement process.
 VAST also provides a psychosocial support group for refugees working through their refugee claims.
-Through a partnership, it also provides an integrated approach to addressing refugee clients’ mental health and settlement needs during their first few months in Canada.

 Madison Community Services